 1. There shall be an Educational Policy Committee whose members shall usually include the President, the Vice-President, the Bursar, the Senior Tutor (who shall be secretary of the Committee), and five Fellows who are Tutors.
-The Academic Dean shall be a member ex officio.
-One Junior Research Fellow shall also be a member of the Committee and the Agenda shall be divided into 'A' and 'B' and the representatives of the M.C.R. and J.C.R. shall be present for those items of Agenda 'A'.
+One Junior Research Fellow or Career Development Research Fellow shall also be a member of the Committee and the Agenda shall be divided into 'A' and 'B' and the representatives of the M.C.R. and J.C.R. shall be present for those items of Agenda 'A'.

-- 2. It shall be the business of this Committee to - (a) Keep under review the academic policy of the College and advise the President and Governing Body on the academic implications of matters referred to it. - (b) Consider and advise on academic policy, general teaching needs, admissions policy, and elections to academic posts. - (c) Monitor academic standards in College, to include the academic performance of students and the consideration of student feedback. - (d) Make recommendations to the Governing Body on all matters affecting Scholarships, Special Grants and the Academic Grant, on the tenure and renewal of Scholarships and the making of Special and Academic Grants, and on the maintenance and administration of Trust Funds, other than the Rustat and James Funds, established for the benefit of junior members of the College.
+2. It shall be the business of this Committee to

+- (a) Keep under review the academic policy of the College and advise the President and Governing Body on the academic implications of matters referred to it. - (b) Consider and advise on academic policy, general teaching needs, admissions policy, and elections to academic posts. - (c) Monitor academic standards in College, to include the academic performance of students and the consideration of student feedback. - (d) Make recommendations to the Governing Body on all matters affecting Scholarships, Special Grants and the Academic Grant, on the tenure and renewal of Scholarships and the making of Special and Academic Grants, and on the maintenance and administration of Trust Funds, other than the Rustat and James Funds, established for the benefit of Junior Members of the College.